IBM/db2-samples/aws/security_plugins/db2-aws-iam/README.md

 ## Build instructions

-One can build the plugin in a docker container as well as on host.
+One can build the plugin in a docker container or a baremetal with Linux RHEL 8, or AWS EC2  instance created from Amazon Linux 2.

 ### Pre-requisites
-Db2 server or client must be installed.
+Db2 server or client must be installed on the build system.

+Note: As of now, neither Db2 nor this plugin supports AWS EC2 created from Amazon Linux 2023.

-### Build steps for non-container (directly on host)
+### Build steps for non-container (or AWS EC2)

 To build plugin on a host system like EC2, go to db2-aws-iam directory